 Methods

-hourly positions of individual (n = 14) free-ranging female African elephants previously fitted with GPS logger-transmitter collars [cite + collar manufacture + weight]; each was from a different herd in Kruger National Park, South Africa (24°S, 31.5°E).
+The study was conducted in Kruger National Park…, where we have had 1? female African elephants fitted with GPS logger-transmitter collars since 200?.
+Details of the capture and collaring of these elephants can be found in xxx.
+Transmitters were set to record the location of the animal every 30 min, as well as the temperature at the location. -hourly positions of individual (n = 14) free-ranging female African elephants previously fitted with GPS logger-transmitter collars [cite + collar manufacture + weight]; each was from a different herd in Kruger National Park, South Africa (24°S, 31.5°E).
 For this analysis, we selected location and temperature data from 14 females from different herds that were tracked for on average 637 days (range: 436 – 731) between August 2007 and August 2009 (see figure 1b & electronic supplementary material figure S1).
 To relate elephant movement to their landscape, we gathered shapefiles of the courses of park rivers, and the locations of active park waterholes.

 Collar-borne thermochrons reported temperature data (hereon elephant temperature) at each position fix.
 We first verified that thermochrons accurately reflect the thermal environment of elephants, by comparing the ambient temperature from Skukuza weather station (24.98°S, 31.5°E), and tested the hourly correlation of ambient temperatures with elephant temperatures.